Willy Vandersteen: 1944–1949

 Vandersteen was now at the height of his productivity as a solo artist.
 Apart from his work for De Standaard and Het Nieuwsblad, he contributed to Ons Volk and Ons Volkske, he made a special Suske en Wiske story for het Parochieblad (a weekly Christian newspaper), and he started to contribute to Kuifje journal (Tintin magazine) that published Hergé.
-The magazine was very popular in Wallonia, but struggled in Flanders, where The Adventures of Tintin was not yet as well known.
+The magazine was very popular in Wallonia, and struggled in Flanders, where The Adventures of Tintin was not yet as well known.
 A popular Flemish author would give the sales a boost, while it could mean the breakthrough on the French language market for Vandersteen.
 However, Hergé, as editor-in-chief, set a very high quality standard for his magazine, and Vandersteen had to improve and stylize his drawings, and had to remove the more Flemish, popular aspects of his comics.
 Vandersteen obliged, and the stories of Suske en Wiske he created for Kuifje are now considered the best of his career, with the first one, Het Spaanse Spook (The Spanish Ghost), which started on 16 September 1948, as his masterpiece.
 It was because of his work for Kuifje that Hergé nicknamed Vandersteen "The Brueghel of the Comic Strip".

 1950s

 Vandersteen could no longer handle the work load on his own.
 In 1949, he hired his first collaborator, François-Joseph Herman.
-Herman stayed with Vandersteen only three years, but his tenure was the start of the large Studio Vandersteen, which has continued the series.
+Herman stayed with Vandersteen only three years.
+This short tenure was the start of the large Studio Vandersteen, which has continued the series.
 He was followed by Karel Boumans in 1952, who was an anonymous contributor until 1959.
 He worked mainly for De grappen van Lambik, a Suske en Wiske spin-off Vandersteen created for the weekly newspaper De Bond, which ran from 24 January 1954 on.
-But he also inked many Suske en Wiske comics, including those in Tintin.
+He also inked many Suske en Wiske comics, including those in Tintin.
 Vandersteen devoted himself more and more towards the storytelling and the initial pencil drawing, which he considered the artistic process, while the inking was more of a craft.

 The years from 1949 to 1953 are often considered the highlight of Vandersteen's career, when he combined large production with consistent high quality in his stories, the jokes, the many characters, and the graphical aspects, in which the charming quirkiness of the early years was balanced with the more rigorous ligne claire of Hergé.
 Many of these stories were loosely based on popular classics, ranging from Alexandre Dumas over Buffalo Bill to Richard Wagner's Der Ring des Nibelungen, with as culmination his comic in two parts of the legend of Till Eulenspiegel, made for Kuifje.